ge-flight-analytics/emspy/README.md

 ## v0.2.1 Changes
 * Packed as an installable package.
 * emsPy is now Python 3 compatible.
+* **Caution: this version is possibly quite buggy.** Did not go through many tests either Python 2 or Python 3 yet.
+I may end up using tox to do that.

 ## Installation
 1. Download or clone emsPy.
 If downloaded, upzip the compressed file.
-2. Go to the folder that you unzipped or git-cloned.
+2. Go to the folder that you unzipped or git-cloned, where you can find `setup.py` file.
 3. At the folder, open the command prompt window and run `pip install .` For dev-mode, run `pip install -e .`